axelarnetwork/axelar-contract-deployments/stellar/docs/link-token.md

 - `LOCK_UNLOCK` (2): For tokens that are locked on the source chain and unlocked on the destination chain
 - `MINT_BURN` (4): For tokens that are burned on the source chain and minted on the destination chain

+**Important:** You cannot have two LOCK_UNLOCK tokens linked together.
+At most one token can be LOCK_UNLOCK type.
+The other token must be MINT_BURN type and owned by the issuer with mint rights given to the token manager.

 ## Parameters